 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Since this time we have perfected pressure cooker brown rice we wanted to share the other types too.
+We have perfected pressure cooker brown rice too.
 I don’t make this quite as often as white is our favorite.
 I like to offer all 3 versions though for you since it is nice to rotate between them throughout the week.
 With fish I might choose the wild variety for texture.

 ninja foodi brown rice